emilyjiminroh/Matlab_Journal/README.md

 # Matlab_Journal
-Journals with MATLAB for studying Basic Mathematics
+Journals with MATLAB for studying Basic Control System

 ### 1) The stabilization of a structure Using Spring Mass Damper System